The Standard Deviation is a statistical measure, that is used to identify the amount that a set of values differ (or deviate) from the average value.

 When your data set is a sample of a population, (rather than an entire population), you should use a slightly modified form of the Standard Deviation, known as the Sample Standard Deviation.
 The equation for this is:

 The Excel STDEV.S function calculates the sample standard deviation of a supplied set of values.

 The function is new in Excel 2010 and so is not available in earlier versions of Excel.
-However, the Stdev.S function is simply a new version of the Stdev function that is available in earlier versions of Excel.
+However, the Stdev.S function is simply an updated version of the Stdev function, which is available in earlier versions of Excel.

-Note that the Stdev.S function is used when calculating the standard deviation for a sample of a population (eg. if your data set records the individual heights of a sample of UK males).
-If you are calculating the standard deviation of an entire population, you need to use the Stdev.P function.
+Note that the Stdev.S function is used when calculating the standard deviation for a sample of a population (e.g. if your data set records the individual heights of a sample of UK males).
+If you are calculating the standard deviation of an entire population, you should use the Stdev.P function.

-Imagine you wanted to find out the standard deviation of the heights of adult males in London.
-It is not possible to measure the height of all males, so you would have to use sample of the population.
+Imagine you want to find out the standard deviation of the heights of adult males in London.
+It is not possible to measure the height of all males, but you could take a sample of the population and measure their heights.